thomasbenhamou/basket-builder/README.md

+A single page app built with React showing an interactive basket where the user can add farmers' products, sign-in or register, enter his details and checkout using Stripe's API.

+Stack :
+Firebase
-A simple app with React
+React